Responsive web design – your questions answered 😉

 Responsive web design and mobile-friendly website design could be used interchangeably.
 If you read into details you can find additional definitions but this is the simplest way to put it.
 It’s a website that is easy to use on all devices with screen and layout slightly changing pending if you are checking it on your phone, iPad, or desktop computer.

 The good thing – a great designer will help you with all aspects of making sure your website can be visible and will format correctly.
 They will also help you with adding analytics, submitting your site to Google, and other search engines, and adding SEO.
-All those help you with positioning – which is being visible on Google, as high as possible.
+All of those help you with positioning – which is being visible on Google, as high as possible.

 Why is responsive web design important?

-Let’s be honest – Reason #1 87% of phones in America are used to search the internet.
+Let’s be honest – 87% of phones in America are used to search the internet.
 As of today, about 56% of organic searches to websites are mobile.
 Do you want to stand out from the competition and be on top of the Google list?
 I am sure you are.

-Here is Reason #2 Google prefers it.
+Here is the truth – Google prefers it.
 And by “prefer” I mean Google ranks sites that are not mobile lower.
 Considering you want to have a successful business, you do want to rank higher and be visible to your customers, you have to follow some rules.
 Yes, the algorithm includes “mobile-first”, SSL certificate, social proof, and a couple of other factors, regardless you want Google to like you.
 Especially as 93% of internet search is done through said Google.

 People.
 Yes, I said People.
 Most of us, before doing a larger purchase or hiring someone search the internet.
 Based on that research we either pick a different contractor, buy a different product, change our mind, or…. decide to trust the company based on their overall look, testimonials, ranking in google, etc. I do it all the time.